alexmorozov/blog/content/django-pdf-msword-excel-templates.md

 ![Django and PDF, MS Word, Excel templates]({filename}/images/document-formats.png)

 <!-- PELICAN_BEGIN_SUMMARY -->
-If you're building a Django system that implies serving users some kind of documents like reports or bills, chances are you want to provide docs in various formats, from PDF to MS Word to HTML.
+If you're building a Django system that implies serving some kind of documents like reports or bills, chances are you want to provide docs in various formats from PDF to MS Word to HTML.
 But how to implement this without resorting to numerous templates and packages for each document type?

 <!-- PELICAN_END_SUMMARY -->

-To this aim I wrote [templated_docs][1] - a Django package that allows to you generate documents in multiple formats from just one template.
+To tackle this issue I wrote [templated_docs][1] - a Django package that allows you to generate documents in multiple formats from just one template.
 And what's even better is that you can use a regular Django templating language inside those docs!

-Okay, rant aside, let's get our hands dirty.
+In this post I'll give you a gist of what you can do with this module.

 ## Installation